Find Affordable College Courses

 Read full report on Health Professions at Clarkson College

-With a ranking of #8, College of Saint Mary did quite well on this year’s best value schools for health professions students working on their master’s degree.
+College of Saint Mary came in at #8 in this year’s edition of the Best Value Health Professions Master’s Degree Schools in Nebraska ranking.
 Saint Mary is a small private not-for-profit school located in the city of Omaha.

-The average tuition and fees for an in-state graduate student at Saint Mary are $17,638 a year.
+In-state tuition fees for graduate students at Saint Mary are $17,638 per year.

-Saint Mary did well in our overall quality rankings, too.
-It placed #3 on our Best Health Professions Master’s Degree Schools in Nebraska list.
+Saint Mary also made our Best Health Professions Master’s Degree Schools in Nebraska list, coming in at #3.

-Read full report on Health Professions at College of Saint Mary
+Full Health Professions at College of Saint Mary Report

 Nebraska Methodist College of Nursing & Allied Health did quite well in this year’s ranking of the best places for health professions students to get a master’s degree.
 It came in at #9 on the list.
 Located in the large city of Omaha, Nebraska Methodist College is a private not-for-profit school with a small student population.